clutter/mdma/README.md

 How it works
 ------------

-The app is hosted on Heroku and relies on two jobs run by Heroku Scheduler:
+The app is hosted on Heroku and relies on one job run by Heroku Scheduler:

 - `bundle exec rake builds:enqueue` runs every 10 minutes and checks whether any build needs to be deployed soon

-- `rails runner 'FetchDevicesJob.perform_later'` runs every hour and refreshes the list of devices